Big Boss (Metal Gear): Reception

 Joe Dodson, writing for Game Revolution, disliked Big Boss's character in Portable Ops due to his process of kidnapping and indoctrinating enemy soldiers through "confusing rants" about the idea of loyalty.
 Rob Fahey of Eurogamer found that Snake remained likeable due to carrying over traits shown in Snake Eater, and praised Hayter's performance.
 Charles Herold of The New York Times described him as a tragic character based on the events shown in Snake Eater, and with Portable Ops had been forced to face a new conflict despite retirement.
 Greg Kasavin of GameSpot praised the handling of the character in Portable Ops due to his interactions with his former partners from the FOX unit.
 Jeff Haynes of IGN noted how the game presented major plot twists and exposition that would affect his characterization and lay the groundwork for important items shown later in the series.

 Oli Welsh of Eurogamer criticized Big Boss's characterization in Peace Walker as confusing in the wider context of the series, with mixed comments being given to Hayter's performance.
 Jonathan Holmes of Destructoid enjoyed how Peace Walker further developed Big Boss's character from Portable Ops by completing his journey from lone soldier to leader and cementing him as the series icon he would become.
 Greg Miller of IGN also found the game's story was one of the most enjoyable and least-convoluted by focusing purely on Big Boss's emotions and his quest to discover more about his fallen mentor, The Boss, similar sentiments of which were shared by Randy Nelson of Engadget.
+His characterization in Peace Walker drew parallels to the Che Guevara.

 Jason Schreier of Kotaku disliked the plot twist in The Phantom Pain which revealed that the player character Venom Snake was not Big Boss, feeling it cheapened the emotional crux of the story and failed to explain Big Boss's motivations for becoming a villain.
 GamesRadar+ writer David Roberts similarly cited that the reveal was a "strange" ending and "a bizarre bit of fridge logic that makes less and less sense the more I think about it," believing it to make the ending of the game feel hollow.
 However, he felt that the customization aspect of Venom Snake was "purely and distinctly Metal Gear".
 Conversely, Destructoid praised the reveal for its logic in the grander scheme of the series' timeline.
 Samuel Roberts of PC Gamer stated the twist left the player with "no backstory other than the one [they]'ve just created" which removed the character's identity of Big Boss, reflecting the player's own unique experience and being "a perfect thematic match for [the] game".
 The repetitive nature of the quest system in The Phantom Pain was highlighted by VICE writer Cameron Kunzelman as helping to show Big Boss's role as someone who simply does work rather than acting as a hero.
 Sutherland was praised for his performance, though the character of Venom Snake was criticized for his lack of dialogue.